danforth-restorative/danforth-restorative.com/content/blog/2020-10-07-the-organization-and-the-blog.md

 I've spent my years in recovery immersed in the challenge, also, of acquiring marketable digital skills.

-Becoming entirely absorbed with technical and other challenges of building a career online from scratch, I was able to find some relief from the initial agony of sobriety and facing my internal processes loud and clear, after years of dulling my senses in drink and drug.
+Becoming entirely absorbed with a multitude of challenges, technical and otherwise, of building a career online from the ground up, I was able to find some relief from the initial agony of sobriety and facing my internal processes loud and clear, after years of dulling my senses in drink and drug.

 I've also been deeply searching and keeping track of my findings on a number of topics that are essential for my own development and recovery, as well as the divided world we are struggling within.

 #### An intersection where digital skills, personal growth, social struggles, and transformative potential come together.

-I do intend to create a 501c3, and would like for this to become an actual organization of people who are learning and working together around all of the above and the simple ways that digital tools can expand the reach and potency of our most important messages.
+In the digital age, we don't have to decide between following our hearts and earning an income.
+In honor of that fact, I'd like to create an 501c3 educational nonprofit organization, for people learning and working together to develop marketable digital skills, while learning ways that digital tools can expand the reach and potency of our most important messages.